microsoft/SLG-Business-Applications/Tech Series/readme.md

 # SLG Business Applications Tech Series
-The Microsoft SLG Business Applications team presents a series of monthly sessions to educate, inform, and inspire State & Local government organizations to achieve more with Power Platform.
+The Microsoft SLG Business Applications team presents a series of monthly sessions to educate, inform, and inspire State & Local government organizations to achieve more with Power Platform!

+We deliver valuable insights and expertise across three pillars, each month, to cater to diverse needs and skill levels:
+- **Dynamics 365 Pillar** - Focused on Microsoft Dynamics 365, this pillar explores Dynamics 365 first party capabilities, highlighting the opportunities to drive digital transformation in State & Local governments.
+We'll demonstrate how D365 can be leveraged to meet specific government needs.
+- **Low-Code Pillar** - Designed for non-technical users and business analysts, this pillar focuses on empowering citizen developers to build custom applications without extensive coding knowledge.
+We'll showcase the latest Power Platform features and best practices to accelerate digital transformation in State & Local governments.
+- **Pro-Code Pillar** - Geared towards professional developers and IT professionals, this pillar delves into the advanced capabilities of Power Platform, including integrations, APIs, and custom development.
+Our experts will share in-depth knowledge and hands-on guidance to help you unlock the full potential of Power Platform.

 You can find an archive of all previous sessions below: